 We live in an outdoor paradise and summer means hiking, biking, rafting, and getting out in it—but if your dog is coming along, you’ll want to minimize danger.
-Here are some tips to keep your furry friend safe: Don’t let your dog drink lake or river water, which is often full of bacteria that can cause illness.
-If there’s a bloom of blue-green algae, your pet could be at risk of liver failure and nervous system damage if they ingest it.
+Here are some tips to keep your furry friend safe: Don’t let your dog drink ocean, lake or river water, which may contain harmful bacteria (such as leptospirosis), algae and/or parasites.
+Ocean water can also cause serious digestive upset and dehydration and may even increase some pets' seizure risk.
 Rattlesnakes, scorpions, yellow jackets and other stinging and biting insects are found throughout Oregon.
 Keep your pet leashed and on trails.
 Avoid allowing sniffing around rocks and logs where you can’t see to prevent these very dangerous bites and stings.
 If your pet is bit or stung, he or she may need immediate medical attention.
 Even if your pet is on a tick preventative, it’s a good idea to check for these little dudes after being outdoors.
 They can jump from pets to people and carry nasty illnesses, including Lyme disease.
 Watch for wildlife.
 Coyote, hawks, bears, wolves, and others have been known to track, snatch and kill pets.
 Raccoons and possum could fight with your dog over food.
 Walk your dog on a non-extendable lead and never leave your pet tied up at a campsite unsupervised.
 Before hiking or heading into any unfamiliar area, make sure your pet is wearing identification and is microchipped—and that the microchip information is current.
 It’s always a good idea to get in for a check-up before camping or any adventure to confirm that your pet is current on vaccinations, has the parasite protection needed, and that he or she is healthy enough to travel.

 According to the American Association of Feline Practitioners, 83% of cats visit the vet at least once in their first year with their owners.
 However, over half of them never return to the vet in subsequent years.
 While it’s true that cats seem low-maintenance compared to dogs, kitties still need regular wellness care including exams, vaccines and preventative medications to stay healthy.
 Plus, when we see cats regularly, we establish a baseline for their health and can often identify changes and diagnose diseases before they get too serious.
 However, 58% of cat owners say their cats hate going to the vet, so they take their cats less often if they can help it.
 Even though your cat may despise the vet, it’s better for them (and better potentially for your wallet in the long term) to be checked annually, especially since felines are adept at hiding illness.
 They can be silently suffering for a long time, unbeknownst to you, and may display their pain when it could be too late.
 The staff at Roseway Veterinary Hospital can also help provide tips and tools to ease the difficulties associated with cat vet visits.
 Don’t wait for this moment—get your feline friend checked today and take the next step to giving them a clean bill of health!
 To schedule your cat’s next exam at Roseway Veterinary Hospital, give us a call at 503-360-9695 or arrange an appointment online.